-Migration from Drupal is the engineering work required to move content, integrations, and delivery responsibilities from an existing Drupal estate into a modern target architecture, typically composable or headless.
+Migration from Drupal services is the engineering work required to move content, integrations, and delivery responsibilities from an existing Drupal estate into a modern target architecture, typically a headless CMS or composable platform.
 The goal is to preserve business-critical behavior (URLs, permissions, workflows, search, analytics) while changing how content is modeled, delivered, and operated.

 Organizations usually need this capability when Drupal upgrades are no longer the primary constraint, but the surrounding platform has outgrown a coupled CMS runtime.
 Common drivers include multi-channel delivery, independent frontend release cycles, consolidation of multiple Drupal sites, or a shift toward product-oriented platform ownership.

 A successful migration treats Drupal as a source system with explicit contracts: content types, fields, taxonomies, media, and references are extracted, transformed, and validated against a target content model and API strategy.
-The work also includes operational planning for parallel run, data sync, redirect mapping, and cutover procedures to maintain availability and SEO continuity while the platform evolves.
+The work also includes operational planning for parallel run, data sync, SEO redirects and URL mapping, and cutover procedures (with rollback planning) to maintain availability and SEO continuity while the platform evolves.